-Although you and your spouse, like many other couples, may believe that love can conquer all obstacles in your marriage, your relationship is likely to become considerably strained if the two of you don’t have a sufficiently high level of financial compatibility.
+Although you and your spouse, like many other couples, may believe that love can conquer all obstacles in your marriage, your relationship is likely to become considerably strained if the two of you do not have a sufficiently high level of financial compatibility.

 In an article in the Winston-Salem Journal, a woman who was having marital difficulties because she and her husband could not agree on financial priorities, made an insightful statement when she said, “[F]inancial compatibility – financial chemistry – matters just as much in terms of life goals as family, sense of humor and personality.”

 Mark 3:25 states, “[I]f a house is divided against itself, that house cannot stand.”
-Thus, if a husband and wife don’t learn how to satisfactorily resolve the differences in their financial goals for their family (i.e., become financially compatible), it will be difficult for their marriage to remain intact.
+Thus, if a husband and wife do not learn how to satisfactorily resolve the differences in their financial goals for their family (i.e., become financially compatible), it will be difficult for their marriage to remain intact.

-To achieve complete financial compatibility may not be possible for many married couples, but that does not mean that they cannot achieve greater financial compatibility than they now have.
-Therefore, just because you and your spouse are lacking financial compatibility now does not mean you can’t become more compatible.
+To achieve complete financial compatibility may not be possible for many married couples, but that does not mean that they cannot achieve greater financial compatibility than they currently have.
+Therefore, just because you and your spouse are lacking financially compatibility now does not mean you cannot become more compatible.
 However, becoming more compatible will necessitate that each of you earnestly commit to accomplishing this objective.
-Although you probably still will have different individual priorities, those differences can result in greater overall satisfaction for both of you.
+As difficult as it may be for you to believe that although you probably will continue to have different individual priorities, those differences can result in greater overall satisfaction for both of you.

-For example, let’s assume that the highest priority of one of you (the saver) is to have ample savings for the future, whereas the highest priority of the other person (the spender) is to spend for things that will provide enjoyment now.
-By working toward becoming more compatible financially, the saver can be liberated to experience greater current enjoyment from spending more now, while being contented to save somewhat less for the future.
+For example, assume that the highest priority of one of you (the saver) is to have ample savings for the future, whereas the highest priority of the other person (the spender) is to enjoyment purchase things that will provide more immediate.
+By working toward becoming more compatible financially, the saver can be liberated to purchase things that will provide more immediate enjoyment, while being contented to save somewhat less for the future.
 Conversely, the spender can become comfortable with saving more for the future, while being sufficiently satisfied with not spending as much now.

 So, what can you do to become financially more compatible?
 Among the steps you can take are the following:

-Make sure that you have satisfactory balance between spending and saving, and between short-term and long-term goals.
+- Make sure that you have satisfactory balance between spending and saving, and between short-term and long-term goals.
 Even if both spouses have similar financial priorities, it is important to have appropriate goals for both spending and saving.
-Although most people realize that too much spending can be detrimental, too much saving can also be detrimental, since it may deprive a family of worthwhile comforts and experiences.
+Although most people realize that too much spending can be detrimental, too much saving can also be detrimental, since it may deprive one or more family members from having worthwhile comforts and experiences.

-Be fair.
-Don’t expect your spouse to make most of the financial concessions (i.e., sacrifice their financial goals) just so you can achieve your own financial goals.
+- Be fair.
+Do not expect your spouse to make most of the financial concessions (i.e., sacrifice their financial goals) just so you can achieve your own financial goals.
 There must be willingness by both of you to compromise.
-If you truly love your spouse, you should be willing – even eager – for your spouse to achieve their financial goals, although not necessarily all of them.
+If you truly love your spouse, you should be willing – even eager – for your spouse to achieve his (or her) financial goals, although not necessarily all of them.